cookies-xor-cream/HugoTest/content/posts/poetry/wip/theres_azimuth_in_the_rift__.md

 ---
 tags: ['TODO']
-title: 'There's azimuth in the rift,  '
+title: "There's azimuth in the rift,  "
 date: 2023-10-02
 ---
 stretched between your lips,